 Say, for example, there’s a tedious task that takes up a chunk of time in their daily routines.
 You can invest part of your scaling budget in tools to help with it.
 Or you could assign your developers to code their way in automating that process.

-5. Hire new talents
+5. Hire new talent

 Lastly, you may want to hire experts who are adept in the newest technologies.
 But this may prove difficult in today’s market.
 Despite the booming IT industry, finding tech experts is incredibly difficult.